dgms-and-applications/2021/index.md

 Work that is presented at the main NeurIPS conference, or accepted for publication somewhere else, will not be accepted for presentation at the workshop.

 Please submit at [Open Review](https://openreview.net/group?id=NeurIPS.cc/2021/Workshop/DGMs_Applications)

-The Cambridge ELLIS unit will cover workshop registration fees for up to 10 under-represented participants.

 ## Important Dates